-1-4 PC Health Monitoring
+1-4 System Health Monitoring

-This section describes the features of PC health monitoring of the motherboard.
-This motherboard has an onboard Baseboard-Management Controller (BMC) chip that supports system health monitoring.
-An onboard voltage monitor will scan the following onboard voltages continuously: +3.3V, 3.3V Standby, +5V, +5V Standby, +12V, CPU Core, Memory, Chipset, and Battery Voltages.
+This section describes the features of system health monitoring of the mother-board.
+This motherboard has an onboard BMC chip that monitors system health.
+An onboard voltage monitor will scan the following onboard voltages continuously: +3.3V, 3.3V standby, +5V, +5V standby, +12V, -12V, CPU core, memory, chipset, and battery voltages.
 Once a voltage becomes unstable, a warning is given, or an error message is sent to the screen.
 The user can adjust the voltage thresholds to define the sensitivity of the voltage monitor.